Behavioral Science: Gerontology

 Behavioral Science: Gerontology Overview

 Demand has never been higher for professionals who specialize in gerontology.
-The Gerontology concentration brings focus to the study of aging.
+The Gerontology concentration brings focus to the study of aging and longevity.
 It is concerned with the psychological, sociological and behavioral aspects of the life course and lifespan.
 Learn the skills you need to excel in a rewarding and growing field.

 As the aging population grows, graduates with a gerontology degree have obtained positions in academia, research, direct care, non-profits, governmental agencies, business, and product development.
 With a degree in aging, the possibilities are endless.
 Specific careers students have entered include:

 - Experienced professors

 Frequently Asked Questions

 Faculty are always ready to help students with questions about what courses to take, the sequencing of courses, and career opportunities, including internships.